bcgov/platform-developer-docs/platform-storage.md

 You can use tools to manage your persistent storage beyond the features built in to OpenShift.

 * **Database backups**: We have a community project to help teams implement regular backups of their databases hosted within the platform.
-You can find the repository [here](https://github.com/bcdevops/backup-container)
+The repository is called [backup-container](https://github.com/bcdevops/backup-container)

 * **Migrating storage**: Another community supported repository is available to help with migrating data from one PVC to another (moving from one storageClass to another, moving to a larger PVC, etc).
-You can find the repository [here](https://github.com/BCDevOps/StorageMigration)
+The repository is called [StorageMigration](https://github.com/BCDevOps/StorageMigration)

 ## Storage details